 Chat with a local specialist who can help organize your trip.

-Set at the head of Eyjafjörður, Iceland's longest fjord, and backed by picture-perfect snow-capped peaks, Akureyri is known as the beating heart of North Iceland.
-Wander the beautiful Lystigardurinn Botanical Gardens, explore the charming downtown area or visit one of the town's numerous art galleries and museums.
-Enjoy lunch at a local restaurant before returning to the car and making your way to the unmissable Goðafoss (waterfall of the gods).
+Set at the head of Eyjafjörður, Iceland's longest fjord, and backed by picture-perfect snowcapped peaks, Akureyri is known as the beating heart of North Iceland.
+Wander the beautiful Lystigardurinn Botanical Gardens, explore the charming downtown area, or visit one of the town's numerous art galleries and museums.
+Enjoy lunch at a local restaurant before returning to the car and making your way to the unmissable Goðafoss (Waterfall of the Gods).
 Nicknamed "The Beauty," it's one of Iceland's prettiest falls and an easy 30-minute drive from Akureyri.

-After breakfast, it's time to embark on a highlights tour of the area's gems with the country's iconic Diamond Circle, a 160-mile (260 km) route that serves as an impressive alternative to Iceland's famous Golden Circle.
-First up is Dettifoss; head to the Vatnajökull National Park to see Europe's most powerful waterfall before continuing through the park to the 15-mile (25 km) long glacier river canyon of Jökulsárgljúfur—and onward to the wonders of Ásbyrgi canyon, known for its unusual horseshoe shape.
+Set off early this morning for a day trip along the iconic Diamond Circle, a 160-mile (260 km) route that serves as an impressive alternative to Iceland's famous Golden Circle.
+First up is Dettifoss; head to the Vatnajökull National Park to see Europe's most powerful waterfall before continuing through the park to the 15-mile (25 km) glacier river canyon of Jökulsárgljúfur—and onward to Ásbyrgi canyon, known for its unusual horseshoe shape.
+Kids will love hearing about the local legend, which credits Ásbyrgi's unusual shape to Odin's eight-legged horse, said to have stamped the canyon into existence.

 Day 6: Drive to Reykjavík via Húsafell & Langjökull Glacier Tour

-It's your last full day In Iceland, and this morning you'll drive from Laugarbakki to Reykjavík, the world's northernmost capital and one of the cleanest, greenest, and safest cities in the world.
+It's your last full day in Iceland, and this morning you'll drive from Laugarbakki to Reykjavík, the world's northernmost capital and one of the cleanest, greenest, and safest cities in the world.
 En route, detour to the town of Húsafell, a two-hour drive from Laugarbakki and your starting point for today's icy adventure.

-Depending on your flight time, you have several options.
+It's your last morning in Iceland, and depending on your flight time, you have several options.
 Spend the morning exploring the Reykjanes Peninsula and discover geological wonders such as the green-hued volcanic crater lake of Grænavatn and the colorful geothermal areas of Gunnuhver and Krýsuvík.
 Venture one last time across the peninsula's lunar-like lava landscape as you make your way to Kleifarvatn Lake on the Mid-Atlantic Ridge and wander the lava fields of the Reykjanes National Park.

 More Great Iceland Itineraries